Assassin-byte/IT206_PROJECT_3/Presentation.md

 ## 4. Depth-Wise Analysis
 ### 4.1 Approaches Taken:
 - **Object-Oriented Design**:
-  - Classes are used to encapsulate game logic and player data.
+  - Encapsulation of game logic and player data into modular classes.
-  - Inheritance is used for shared functionality (e.g., `Player` and `Dealer` inherit from `Human`).
+  - Inheritance for shared functionality (e.g., `Player` and `Dealer` inherit from `Human`).
 - **File Handling**:
   - Binary files are used to save and load game states.
   - High scores are stored in a separate file for leaderboard functionality.